bitcoin-crazy/another-plasma6-coin/README.md

 1. Copy the directory `Another.Plasma6.Coin` to `~/.local/share/plasma/plasmoids/`
 2. Run `$ kquitapp6 plasmashell && kstart plasmashell` or restart KDE.
-3. Right-Click over the toolbar and select `Add or Manage Wiggets`.
+3. Right-Click over the toolbar and select `Add or Manage Widgets`.
 4. Select `Another Plasma6 Coin` and drag it to the toolbar.
 5. Right-Click over the applet in toolbar and select `Configure Another Plasma6 Coin`.